Frequently Asked Questions

 How do I attend class?

-All courses will be online asynchronous and completed in seven-week sessions, which means you study and work when it is convenient for you, while meeting overall course requirements.
+All courses will be online, asynchronous, and completed in seven-week sessions, which means you study and work when it is convenient for you, while meeting overall course requirements.

 How is AODC different from other UM-Flint programs?

-AODC offers the same rigorous curricular standards and degree requirements as other UM-Flint programs in a format that is built for busy professionals and transfer students.
+AODC offers the same rigorous curricular standards and degree requirements as other UM-Flint programs in a format built for busy professionals and transfer students.
 The same admission standards apply for AODC, with the additional requirement of transferring 25+ college credits.

 AODC students are supported along the way with an academic advisor focused on their needs.